Providing Reception Services

 • Prices associated with all products and services provided by the facility

-Imagine if you walked into a clothing shop and you asked for a suit and the staff member stated that it was $500.00 dollars, you may think that it is expensive, and you might leave, but if the salesperson had explained that the suit was 100% cotton, tailored, and washable then gave you the price you might think about buying the product.
+Imagine if you walked into a clothing shop and asked for a suit, and the staff member stated that it was $500.00 dollars.
+You may think that it is expensive, and you might leave, but if the salesperson had explained that the suit was 100% cotton, tailored, and washable and then given you the price, you might have thought about buying the product.

 Case Study